Palacios sells chorizo, Spanish omelets, pizza, frozen desserts and other ready meals in more than 40 different countries.

 Palacios proved its resilience through the Covid-19 crisis

 Faced with fast-emptying supermarket shelves, the company kept all its sites running throughout the crisis, added extra shifts and increased production to meet soaring demand.
 It supported its communities by providing products free of charge to hospitals, care homes and shelters for the homeless.
-The company also donated food to a Spanish charity that helps children who face hardship during school closures.
+The company also donated food to a Spanish charity that helps children who faced hardship during school closures.

 In the early stages of the crisis, there was a lot of uncertainty.
 But we knew one thing for sure, our mission was needed, and we could not let our consumers or our society down.
 We had to organize ourselves in the new circumstances and be able to deliver on our obligation to provide food to our consumers and distributors to the best of our ability.
 Failure was not an option.